expo/expo-github-action/CONTRIBUTING.md

 ## 🚀 Releasing a new version

-To release a new version for Github Actions, we have to create a new release in Github.
-You can run the `Release` workflow to generate a new version, changelog, and Github release.
+To release a new version for GitHub Actions, we have to create a new release in GitHub.
+You can run the `Release` workflow to generate a new version, changelog, and GitHub release.

 After the exact version tag is created, update the `v{major}` tag to the latest major version.
 Make sure you are on the default branch at the commit of versioning.